 INSERT statement instead of a literal value, and the corresponding default value is inserted.

 Whenever practical, use a column containing a sequence number.
-This satisfies all the other guidelines.
+It is a simple way to satisfy all the other guidelines.

 Choose a column whose data values are unique, because the purpose of a primary key is to uniquely identify each row of the table.

-Choose a column whose data values never change.
-A primary key value is only used to identify a row in the table, and its data must never be used for any other purpose.
+Choose a column whose data values are never changed.
+A primary key value is only used to identify a row in the table, and its data should never be used for any other purpose.
+Therefore, primary key values should rarely or never be changed.

 Choose a column that does not contain any nulls.
 A